 Yes — virtual offices are legal in the UK, provided they meet Companies House and HMRC requirements.

-What does “legal” actually mean?
+What does "legal" actually mean here?

 - Can I use it as my registered office?